carpentries/glosario/README.md

     -   Those URLs must resolve to glossaries as described in the next section.
     -   Those glossaries are searched in order from first to last to find definitions.
-1. The `language` key is required, and must be an ISO 639 language code
+1. The `language` key is required, and must be a single ISO 639 language code
     (e.g., `fr` for French).
 1. The keys `requires` and `defines` are optional.
     -   Either may introduce an empty list.